The Founders’ Classical Education: Why Washington, Adams, and Jefferson Studied Ancient Rome and Greece

 Now 50 years later, as we approach America’s 250th anniversary in 2026, I find myself reflecting once again on the remarkable journey of this imperfect yet extraordinary experiment in self-governance.

-This series is my attempt to honor both my parent’s gift and that pivotal Bicentennial year by exploring the moments, movements, and individuals that have defined the American experience across two and a half centuries.
+This series is my attempt to honor both my parent’s gift and that pivotal Bicentennial year by exploring the moments, movements, and individuals that created the unique country we call the United States of America.

 On July 4, 2026, the United States will mark 250 years since fifty-six men affixed their signatures to a document that changed the world.
 The Declaration of Independence – just 1,320 words in its final form – proclaimed not merely a separation from Britain but articulated principles that would echo through centuries: that all men are created equal, that governments derive their power from the consent of the governed, that people have the right to alter or abolish systems that deny their fundamental freedoms.